MPI-Dortmund/tomotwin-cryoet/docs/tutorials/tut01_reference.rst

 For the reference based approach you need, of course, references.
 To pick them follow the next steps:

-1. To use a subvolume within the tomogram as a reference, open the tomogram in imod:
+1. Open your tomogram in napari

- .. prompt:: bash $
+ .. note::

-    3dmod tomo/your_tomo_a10.mrc

     For easy identification of your reference particle we recommend to use low-pass filter to 60 angstroms and/or denoising (be sure it has the same pixel size of the tomogram you will pick on).

- .. note::

-    **Use multiple references per particle class**

-    We recommend to pick multiple (2-3) references per protein of interest, as not all subvolumes work equally well.

-    Each reference can be later evaluated seperately using the boxmanager, allowing you to decide which gives the best result for each protein of interest

-2. As :guilabel:`Mode` select :guilabel:`model` instead of :guilabel:`movie`, navigate to the central slice of the particle you would like to use as a reference, middle click to place a point on the center of the particle.
-You can use :guilabel:`Edit` -> :guilabel:`Object` -> :guilabel:`Type` and increase the :guilabel:`Sphere radius for points` to visualize the area that will be used for extraction (radius 18 or 19).
-Pick 2-3 particles for each protein of interest and repeat this step (creating a seperate mod file) for each protein you'd like to pick in the tomogram.

-3. Press :kbd:`s` to open the model saving window and save the model as something like :file:`references_a.mod`.

-4. Exit imod and use the command

  .. prompt:: bash $

-    model2point -inp references_a.mod -ou references_a.coords

- command to convert to a coords file.
+    napari lp60/d01t15.mrc

+2. Select add_layer tab of the boxmanager toolkit (lower right corner).
+Press the button for 'Create particle layer'

+3. Switch to the boxmanger tab and set the boxsize to 37, as this this gonna be the box size

+4. Press on the (+) symbol to star the picking.

+5. Identify a potential reference, choose the slice to that its centered and pick it.
+Continue doing that until you think you have enough references

+6. Optional: If you want to pick another protein class, we recommend to create a sperate particle layer for it (step 2).

+7. To save the reference of the selected particle layer (see layer list in napari), click on File -> Save Selected Layer(s).
+Create a new folder by right click in the dialog and name it for example 'coords'.
+Now select as "Files of type' the entry 'Box Manager'.
+Use the filename reference.coords and press 'Save'.

-5. Finally, use the `tomotwin_tools.py extractref` script to extract a box from the tomogram (the original, not the denoised/lp60) at the coordinates for each reference.
+8. Finally, use the `tomotwin_tools.py extractref` script to extract a box from the tomogram (the original, not the denoised/lp60) at the coordinates for each reference.
 If there are multiple references you would like to pick in the tomogram, repeat this process multiple times giving a new output folder each time.

  .. prompt:: bash $

     tomotwin_tools.py extractref --tomo tomo/your_tomo_a10.mrc --coords path/to/references.coords --out reference/ --filename protein_a

 You will find your extracted references in `reference/protein_a_X.mrc` where X is a running number.

 3. Embed your Tomogram